FCBGP/FCBGP-experiment/draft-li-fcbgp-experiment.md

 Thus, AS 65537 generates:

-An UPDATE message for AS 65538 with NASN set to 65538.
+A separate UPDATE message for AS 65538 with NASN set to 65538.

 A separate UPDATE message for AS 65539 with NASN set to 65539.

 ## FC Generation at Intermediate ASes

-For each UPDATE to a downstream neighbor (e.g., AS 65538), the FC-BGP speaker in AS 65537:
+For each UPDATE to a downstream neighbor (e.g., AS 65538), the FC-BGP speaker in AS 65537 performs the following operations：

 1. Encapsulates the route prefix into a single UPDATE message.
 2. Constructs a new FC segment: